OpenDSA/OpenDSA/RST/en/Background/Logarithms.rst

 :math:`\log 1024 = 10`, :math:`\log 10 \approx 3.33`,
 :math:`\log 3.33 \approx 1.74`,
 and :math:`\log 1.74 < 1`, which is a total of 4 log operations.

+Here is some practice with manipulating logarithms.

+.. avembed:: Exercises/Background/MathLogSumm.html ka

 .. [#] These properties are the idea behind the slide rule.
        Adding two numbers can be viewed as joining two lengths